Diverging quantum speed limits: a herald of classicality: Introduction

 What distinguishes the classical world from the underlying quantum domain?
 Arguably the most prominent answers to this question revolve around the existence of uncertainty relations.
-While these relations have been tested, understood, and verified for pairs of canonical observables, the uncertainty relation for energy and time still holds significant mysteries to be unveiled.
-In its modern formulation the energy-time uncertainty is phrased in terms of a quantum speed limit (QSL).
-Different formulations of QSLs provide fundamental and practical insight in to the dynamics of complex systems~\cite{DeffnerReview, Frey2016, caneva2009, arenz2017, poggi2019, AlbertiPRX, AlbertiArXiv, delCampoPRL2021, PueblaPRR}.
-In its original inception, the QSL was derived to read~\cite{mand_tamm1945,fleming1973,bhatta1983} $\tau \geq \pi\hbar/2\Delta E\equiv \tau_{\rm QSL} $, where $\tau$ is the evolution time between orthogonal states, under a controlled Hamiltonian, $H$, and $\Delta E^2\!=\! \Bra{\psi} H^2 \Ket{\psi} - \Bra{\psi} H \Ket{\psi}^2$.
-QSLs have found widespread prominence in, e.g., quantum information theory~\cite{giovannetti2003,levitin2009}.
+While these relations have been tested, understood, and verified for pairs of canonical observables, \addition{as there is no observable for time, the uncertainty relation for energy and time remains harder to interpret.} In its modern formulation the energy-time uncertainty is phrased {as a} quantum speed limit (QSL).
+In its original inception, the QSL {reads}~\cite{mand_tamm1945,fleming1973,bhatta1983} $\tau \geq \pi\hbar/2\Delta E\equiv \tau_{\rm QSL} $, where $\tau$ is the evolution time between orthogonal states, under a time-independent Hamiltonian, $H$, and $\Delta E^2\!=\! \Bra{\psi} H^2 \Ket{\psi} - \Bra{\psi} H \Ket{\psi}^2$.
+QSLs have found widespread prominence in, e.g., quantum information theory~\cite{giovannetti2003,levitin2009}, while other formulations of QSLs provide fundamental and practical insight {into} the dynamics of complex systems~\cite{DeffnerReview, Frey2016, caneva2009, arenz2017, poggi2019, AlbertiPRX, AlbertiArXiv, delCampoPRL2021, PueblaPRR}.
 Formally, QSLs can be elegantly expressed in terms of the geometry of quantum evolution~\cite{anandan1990,pati1995,pires2016}, which in turn reveals a fundamental connection with the study of quantum parameter estimation~\cite{braunstein1994,giovannetti2006}.
-In this geometric setting, QSLs have been generalized and applied to many scenarios of interest, notably open quantum systems~\cite{taddei2013,deffner2013PRL,DelCampo2013} and quantum control~\cite{caneva2009,goerz2011,hegerfeldt2013,poggi2013,poggi2020}.
+In this geometric setting, QSLs have been generalized and applied to {various} scenarios of interest, notably open quantum systems~\cite{taddei2013,deffner2013PRL,DelCampo2013} and quantum control~\cite{caneva2009,goerz2011,hegerfeldt2013,poggi2013,poggi2020}.